 Support women and children’s journey of recovery

-• Creating safe and child-friendly places in refuges through child-led design workshops.
+• The creation of safe and child-friendly places in refuges through child-led design workshops.

-• Providing 150 household packs for women and children as they transition from refuges – drawing from IKEA range with free delivery.
+• The delivery of 150 household packs for women and children as they transition from refuges – drawing from IKEA range with free delivery.

-• Supporting long-term recovery of women and children into their own housing – with IKEA providing rent assistance for women for six months as they move out of refuges and DFV services support.
+• Support for the long-term recovery of women and children into their own housing – with IKEA providing 29 people with rent assistance.

 If you or someone you know is experiencing domestic and family violence, or needs support, the following helplines are available: